BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

-0ubuntu - install vlc (or something).
-Add common connection commands

-qb-edit should probably make sure youre not mixing up CLASS with a wrong ROOTENV (jails vs VMs)

-qb-stop probably needs a -f force option for misbehaving VMs
-   - Maybe you should integrate that into timeout as a popup or something

-qb-stat - host should have a total off all system resource usage

-qb-cmd - If no vncview tmp file is found, increment a new one and add the tmp file and open vnc

 reclone_zroot
 	- VMs are causing +%s dated snapshots to linger the VM startup script should be a .dot-qb-script (hidden).

-Scripts that should integrate VMs
 - qb-connect
-		- jail/VM connections, specifically SSH preparation for files copy
+	- VM integration: jail/VM connections, specifically SSH preparation for files copy

 New scripts
 	qb-pci